CodeYourFuture/git-workshop/0-working-directory.md

 ## Listing files and directories

-❓ Q: How many files are there in the working directory ( including all sub-directories )?\
+❓ How many files are there in the working directory ( including all sub-directories )?\
 Try to find a CLI command for this.\
 {YOUR ANSWER HERE}

-❓ Q: How many `.md` markdown files are there in the working directory?\
+❓ How many `.md` markdown files are there in the working directory?\
 Try to find a CLI command for this.\
 {YOUR ANSWER HERE}

-❓ Q: How many `.js` Javascript files are there in the working directory?\
+❓ How many `.js` Javascript files are there in the working directory?\
 Try to find a CLI command for this.\
 {YOUR ANSWER HERE}